openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 # Issuance Initiation Endpoint {#issuance_initiation_endpoint}

-This endpoint is used by a Credential Issuer in case it is already in an interaction with a user that wishes to initate a Credential issuance.
+This endpoint is used by a Credential Issuer in case it is already in an interaction with a user that wishes to initiate a Credential issuance.
 It is used to pass available information relevant for the Credential issuance to ensure a convenient and secure process.

 ## Issuance Initiation Request {#issuance_initiation_request}